Post

 Flag: VishwaCTF{1_W!LL_3E_B@CK}

-We are given a mp3 file that seems to be just music.
-However, after I analyzed it on Audacity, it seems that there were hidden messages in them.
+We are given a MP3 audio file to investigate.
+Analyzing it on Audacity, it seems that there were hidden audio messages in them.

-Listening on the part, it seems that the voice message is reversed, so I reversed the whole mp3 file and used this site to get the transcript of the reversed mp3 file.
+Listening to the hidden audio messages, the audio seems to be reversed, so I reversed the whole audio and used this site to get the transcript of the reversed audio.

 The transcript: